Special Operations Executive (SOE) Codes

-Incomparable, BE, Mar 1942: PID propaganda mission, to contact and obtain influence in sabotage organisation.
+Incomparable, BE, Mar 1942: PID propaganda mission, to contact and obtain influence in sabotage organization.

 Indelible, IT, 1945: military-political liaison mission, partisans in COTULLA Savona province.

-Independence, BE, Apr 1941: via Gibraltar; to contact any existing organisations and assess progress, advise on needs.
+Independence, BE, Apr 1941: via Gibraltar; to contact any existing organizations and assess progress, advise on needs.

 Insulin, IT, Mar 1945: political-military liaison mission, Piacentina area.

-Intersection, BE, Jan 1942: captured shortly afterwards, investigation on use by Germans and possible arrest of other agents.
+Intersection, BE, Jan 1942: captured shortly afterward, investigation on use by Germans and possible arrest of other agents.

 Izarra, IT, proposed exfiltation of General Gustvo Pesenti.

 Jerboa, BE, Apr 1943: Ghent, Sûreté mission, limit industrial production, sabotage of waterways.